mandiant/flare-wmi/python-cim/doc/tutorial-wmikatz.md

 ## other findings

-with some luck, we can maybe find some other interesting regions. the section on [searching for bytes](./find-bytes.md) has more examples of this techniques.
+with some luck, we can maybe find some other interesting regions. the section on [searching for bytes](./find-bytes.md) has more examples of these techniques.

 ### search: base64 padding: